-- Children Act 1989 and Children Act 2004 - Education Act 2002 which states that teachers, education professionals, social workers, health professionals, police officers and members of the public have a statutory duty to report any concerns or suspicions that a child has been abused. - Sections 175 and 157 of the Education Act 2002 which clearly states that the governing body of an academy shall make arrangements for ensuring that their functions relating to the conduct of the school are exercised with a view to safeguarding and promoting the welfare of children who are pupils at the school.
+- Children Act 1989 and Children Act 2004 - Education Act 2002 which states that teachers, education professionals, social workers, health professionals, police officers and members of the public have a statutory duty to report any concerns or suspicions that a child has been abused. - Sections 175 and 157 of the Education Act 2002 which clearly states that the governing body of an academy shall make arrangements for ensuring that their functions relating to the conduct of the school are exercised with a view to safeguarding and promoting the welfare of children who are pupils at the school. - Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of pupils at the school.

-Where national guidance changes within the approved policy year, or learning from practice reviews becomes available addendum to policies and process may be made through the governing body.
+Where national guidance changes within the approved policy year or learning from practice reviews becomes available addendum to policies and process may be made through the governing body.